svanharmelen/shutdown/README.md

 ## Example

-The example below shows how to create a new shutdown signal, create a few branches, subscribe some listeners and signal one of the branches:
+The example below shows how to create a new shutdown object, create a few branches, subscribe some listeners and signal one of the branches:

 ```rust